zeta-squared/shopper-express-api/README.md

 >[!CAUTION]
 >If you ever deploy this application make sure the `SECRET_KEY` is set to something secure.
 This can be done with the [UUID](https://github.com/uuidjs/uuid#readme) node package or another method of your preference.

+I have included all the up to date database migration files (generated with [Atlas](https://atlasgo.io/guides/orms/sequelize)) in `./db/migrations`.
+To initialise the database make sure you have `atlas` (this is not an `npm` package so you will need to follow the [installation instructions](https://atlasgo.io/getting-started#installation)) installed and run `atlas migrate apply --env sequelize`.
+This will create the `sqlite` database `./db/shopper.db`.

 Now use `npm start` to start the application.
 It will run, by default, on `localhost:5000`.
 You can optionally, change the port by using the `EXPRESS_PORT=<port>` variable in `./config/.env`.
 Documentation of all endpoints can be found at `localhost:<port>/`.
 >[!NOTE]
 >This applciation is not configured for production.
 If you wish to serve this application please make sure you